Iomante: Festival grounds

 The festival grounds are typically set up right outside a home.
 The coaxing of the bear cub out its cage may be conducted before the audience at the festival ground.
 The woman clap to rhythm raucously but melancholically, singing the 'upopo (festival song) and dancing the rimse to entertain the bear.
-After the bear is bound, it is made to wear a ponpake (literally "apron", and described as straw cape-like, but actually woven together into a sort of netting from wood-shavings, with decorated cloth called saranpe sewn ont it) (Note: One source describes it in short hand as being like a straw cape (mino), but explains that in Ainu the term means apron, and details the material used, etc. The sending an owl, also involves making the bird wear a ponpake, which is similarly described (as woven from wood shavings, with beautifully patterned cloth sewn onto it).
+After the bear is bound, it is made to wear a ponpake (literally "apron", and described as straw cape-like, but actually woven together into a sort of netting from wood-shavings, with decorated cloth called saranpe sewn on it) (Note: One source describes it in short hand as being like a straw cape (mino), but explains that in Ainu the term means apron, and details the material used, etc. The sending an owl, also involves making the bird wear a ponpake, which is similarly described (as woven from wood shavings, with beautifully patterned cloth sewn onto it).
 Another earlier source states the bear is given a sleeveless pretty garment to wear.)

 The bear cub is brought to the open square, and tethered to a stake driven into the ground.
 (Note: As for illustrations of the stake, cf.) The stake is referred to as a shutu-ni a "club-tree" (Note: ッシュットニ, (Note: Styled tushop-ni by Batchelor, with an accompanying illustration.) where older transliterations eschew "ッ".)
 (Note: The stake is supposed to be made of Amur corktree wood (or shuro palm Trachycarpus) depending on localities, The tree is called s[h]ikerepe-ni in Ainu, perhaps related to the variant Japanese name shikoro.)
 The tip of the stake is decorated with inau wood-shavings.
 (Note: Many villages also adorn the stake with sasa bamboo leaves.
 Cf. commentary on the c.
 1882 painting by Nishikawa Hokyō, Meiji shoki ainu fūzoku emaki (西川北洋『明治初期アイヌ風俗絵巻』).)